 The shared knowledge established in the collaboration also contributes to the mediation taking place in this collaboration.
-Such mediation can occur at any moment and point of the project.
+Such mediation can occur at any moment and point of the project and can relate to the management of the project reinforcing this idea of shared understanding between Lynette and Ivy.

 Figure 49.

+Project

-Project Management
+Management